fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

  var needed = <i32>(((w * h * sizeof<i32>() + 0xffff)) & ~0xffff) >>> 16;
  var actual = memory.size();
  if (needed > actual) memory.grow(needed - actual);
- pendulum = new Pendulum(startPositionX,startPositionX, startPositionX, amplitude);
+ pendulum = new Pendulum(startPositionX, amplitude);
 }
 ```

-This function is in charge of initialization of variables by storing them in a class object called Pendulum, another responsibility of this function is memory assignment, it uses the configured canvas width and height to calculate the needed memory, if you don’t assign memory properly your Wasm may fail.
+This function is in charge of the initialization of variables by storing them in a class object called Pendulum; another responsibility of this function is memory assignment; it uses the configured canvas width and height to calculate the needed memory.
+If you don’t assign memory correctly, your Wasm may fail.
 [Read about memory management](https://www.assemblyscript.org/stdlib/globals.html#memory)

 Move function